TomerFi/jpms-migration-playground/README.md

 This, unfortunately, will not work in this case.</br>
 The original modulepath was constructed from the classpath,</br>
 Every non-modular jar is treated as an `unnamed module`.</br>
-This means, our jar will exist twice on the modulepath, once as an `unnamed module`, and once as a `named module` named `com.example.foo`.</br>
+This means, our jar will exist twice on the modulepath, once as an `unnamed module`,</br>
+and once as a `named module` named `com.example.foo`.</br>

-When trying to compile the test classes that access the module, we'll get the obvious error:
+When trying to compile the test classes that access the module,</br>
+we'll get the obvious error:

 ```shell
 [ERROR] .../src/test/java/module-info.java:[1,6] module com.example.baz reads package com.example.foo from both com.example.foo and foo
 ```

 This is where things get complicated!</br>

 To avoid the above error, one cannot just `upgrade-module-path`.</br>
 One needs to reconstruct the modulepath from scratch.